 Next, we cross another bridge to reach Jorsalle, the last village before the climb to Namche Bazaar.
 Jorsalle offers possible lunch stops before we continue our trek along the riverbanks, surrounded by beautiful woodlands of pine and rhododendron.
 After crossing one final high suspension bridge, we embark on a gradual climb along a winding trail that provides views of Kongde-Kusum Kanguru, Everest, and Lhotse as we make our way to the famous Namche Bazaar.

 Namche Bazaar is located at an altitude of 3,440 meters and boasts an amphitheater-like landscape, with several well-constructed houses that serve as hotels, lodges, and resorts.
 We will stop here for the night, enjoying grand views of Kongde and the Thermasarkhu peaks.
 There will be time for short walks around the vibrant streets, which are lined with well-stocked shops, restaurants, and fresh bakeries.
-"Standard service includes breakfast, lunch, dinner, and lodging".
+"Standard service includes breakfast, lunch, dinner, and lodging.

 Today is an important acclimatization day before heading to Tengboche and Everest Base Camp in Nepal.
 We are at Namche Bazaar for a rest day to help with acclimatization at this altitude of over 3,000 meters.
 Today, take a short walk to Syanboche (3,880 m), the Everest View Hotel, the first luxury hotel in the Khumbu region, located above Namche Bazaar.
 This place offers stunning views of Mount Everest, Ama Dablam, and other nearby peaks set against a backdrop of beautiful green woodlands filled with tall rhododendrons and silver fir trees.